 As one of our Ambassadors you would decide how frequently and where in the region you wanted to volunteer (e.g. only in your own workplace, at a specific school, or at various events across your own county).

-Why become an Ambassador?
+Why become a STEM Ambassador?

 By “giving back”, you’ll be inspiring the next generation of young professionals to consider a career in your own profession.

 You can influence the development of educational curricula by working in close partnerships with local schools and educators.